-Instruction: The quality of instructional performance should be evaluated by peers, students, department heads/school directors.
+Instruction: The quality of instructional performance should be evaluated by peers, Students, and Unit Heads.
 Student evaluation should be ascertained on a systematic basis.

-Contribution to curriculum development, such as the development of new courses or new laboratory experiences, should be evaluated by the school director/department head.
+Contribution to curriculum development, such as the development of new courses or new laboratory experiences, should be evaluated by the Unit Head.

 The number of independent study courses, theses, dissertations, etc., supervised.
-Quality should be evaluated by peers and the school director/department head.
+Quality should be evaluated by peers and the Unit Head.